foundation/foundation-sites/docs/pages/smooth-scroll.md

 </div>
 ```

-You can also setup SmoothScroll directly via indiviual link.
+You can also setup SmoothScroll directly via individual link.

 ```html
 <a href="#exclusive" data-smooth-scroll>Exclusive Section</a>